Just-maple/go-autowire/readme.md

 as your zoo goes bigger and bigger

+life seems goes hard

-but now
+but

-you can waist your time manager it or use `gutowire`
+you can waist your time to continue manage this shit wire sets or

+use `gutowire`

 write annotate as below
 ```go